-The aim of the new Directive is to create a simplified and coherent framework for the regulation of timeshare and long-term holiday products, as well as exchange and resale.
-The new Directive extends the scope of the current rules to cover:
+The aim of Directive 2008/122/EC is to create a simplified and coherent framework for the regulation of timeshare and long-term holiday products, as well as exchange and resale.
+The Directive extends the scope of the current rules to cover:

-- all forms of holiday accommodation (including boats and other moveable property such as caravans or cruise ships) European Commission, Review of the Timeshare Directive (94/47/EC), June 2006 http://www.europa.eu/rapid/pressReleasesAction.do?reference=IP/06/709&format=HTML&aged=0&language=EN&guiLanguage=en
+- All forms of holiday accommodation (including boats and other movable property such as caravans or cruise ships) European Commission, Review of the Timeshare Directive (94/47/EC), June 2006 http://www.europa.eu/rapid/pressReleasesAction.do?reference=IP/06/709&format=HTML&aged=0&language=EN&guiLanguage=en.

 The new Directive applies to contracts where a consumer pays for a service: